beforesemicolon/markup/docs/documentation/templating/index.md

 After you render your template, you can use the `mounted` property to check if your template was added to the target as you wanted.

-The `mounted` method will not tell you if the template is actually attached to a document.
+The `mounted` property will not tell you if the template is actually attached to a document.
 For that, you can use the `parentNode?.isConnected`.

 ```javascript
 const temp1 = html`one`.render(document.createDocumentFragment())